 You can use sex as an opportunity to communicate, explore what you each enjoy, let go of difficult feelings, and be able to place the rest of the world on ‘pause,’ while experiencing time with you and your partner truly connected.

-At Simi Psychological Group, we are committed to helping you delve deep into these difficult issues and work through barriers in communication.
+Through Marriage Counseling at Simi Psychological Group, we are committed to helping you delve deep into these difficult issues and work through barriers in communication.
 Couples who choose to work on their sex life, find they begin to ease the other chaos that life brings.
 They allow more space for playfulness, humor, and acceptance.
 Both start to feel more valued, desired and capable.

 Call today for a free consultation.
 (805) 842-1994.